nebari-dev/nebari-docs/docs/docs/how-tos/nebari-do.md

 during the installation, please visit the "Getting Started" section of our [troubleshooting page](/troubleshooting) for further guidance.
 :::

-## Nebari Initialize
+## Initializing Nebari

 Great, you’ve gone through the [Nebari Installation](/getting-started/installing-nebari.md) and [authentication setup](#authentication) steps, and have ensured that all the necessary environment variables have been properly set.

-It is time to initialize and deploy Nebari!
+In this step, you'll run `qhub init` to create the `qhub-config.yaml`.

 1. In your terminal, start by creating a new project folder.
 For this demonstration, we will name the new folder `nebari-do`: